Senababs/LITA_CAPSTONE_PROJECT-Salesdata/README.md

 - Identify regions with the highest sales volume.
 - Analyze customer purchasing patterns.
 - Evaluate pricing strategies.
-- Understand seasonal trends within each quarter of 2023 and 2024
+- Understand seasonal trends within each month of 2023 and 2024

 ## Data Source and Methodology
 Dataset was provided by Incubator hub instructors.